Sotera/Datawake/quickstart.md

 Open Terminal from the desktop.
 We’ll need to make sure Mongo is running, so type: ‘_sudo /etc/init.d/mongodb start_’ then hit enter.
 You will be prompted to supply the password for the sudo user.
 Type ‘_password_’ and hit enter.
 You should see an “_OK_” message regarding the startup state of Mongo.

 Next, navigate to ‘_/src/DatawakeDepot_’ and type: ‘_git pull_’.
 This will pull down the latest DatawakeDepot code from Github.
 Then type: ‘_npm install_’.
 This will take a little bit of time as npm installs and configures the necessary components.
-Once it’s done, type: ‘_grunt build --force_’.
-This will build the Datawake components and their dependencies.
-The process takes a minute or so.
 Finally, type: ‘_lb-ng server/server.js client/app/js/lb-services.js_’.
 This should finish rather quickly compared to the other commands.
 Once you’re back at a system prompt, you can close the terminal and move on.

 __Running Datawake__